Nickster258/Lakshmi/README.md

 - [ ] Implement mathematical functions (`calc 1*1)
 - [X] Finalize URL shortener
 - [X] Post Slack messages
+- [ ] Add an anti-spam with user.java
 - [ ] Add an ArrayList for arguments under commandParsery
 - [ ] Add a logging system.
 - [ ] Figure out a way to handle custom methods for a command